Leeds and Selby Railway: Formation of the Leeds and Selby Railway Company

 The Leeds and Hull railway scheme of 1824 was revived as a shortened line from Leeds to Selby and was resurveyed by James Walker in 1829; Benjamin Gott, one of the line's promoters and a wool and cloth magnate thought the inclined planes would be a disadvantage.

 James Walker reported that the stationary engines could be abandoned, and tunnels and cuttings built in their place.
 He expected that the additional cost of their construction would be offset by use of the stone elsewhere on the railway and by its sale.
 The railway would also be of use for the transportation of coal and stone from quarries and mines near the line, such as the Huddlestone quarry.
 Additionally he suggested that the route of the railway could also be used for the piping of clean water to Leeds.
 As to the route of the railway, he suggested resiting the Leeds terminus at cheaper and less-developed land around Marsh Lane instead of at Far Bank.
 The resurveyed line was also deviated to the north away from the river bank, to avoid the objections of the Aire and Calder Undertakers; the more northern path would require passing Richmond Hill requiring either stationary engines or a tunnel; Walker recommended the latter.
 Outside Leeds, minor deviations were made in order for the line to cross the north–south turnpikes using bridges.
 At Selby, the new plan sited the station further south than the original, which had been sited next to the road bridge, with the intention of crossing the River Ouse by widening this bridge; with the line no longer going to Hull but terminating at Selby a site with more space for wharves and jetties was required.
 He recommended a double track line, with sufficient land acquired for a four track line.

 Much of the line was to be built on land belonging to the shareholders, including Edward Robert Petre who owned land in Selby, and Richard Oliver Gascoigne (who later had built the Aberford Railway).
 Walker's alterations to Stephenson's original plan were accepted unaltered and put before Parliament.

-Despite strong opposition from the Aire and Calder Navigation, which had a practical monopoly on transportation in the area, a bill was passed in Parliament on 29 May 1830 allowing construction of the line.
+Despite strong opposition from the Aire and Calder Navigation, which had a practical monopoly on transportation in the area, the Leeds and Selby Railway Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lix) was passed in Parliament on 29 May 1830 allowing construction of the line.
 The company was allowed to raise a total of £300,000 in shares and loans.
 The company's directors were James Audus, Edward Baines, Thomas Davison Bland, John Broadley, Richard Oliver Gascoigne, Benjamin Gott, Robert Harrison, John Marshall, John Cowham Parker, the Hon.
 Edward Robert Petrie, John Scholefield and John Wilson.
 Samuel Wilks Waud was the first company chairman.